 If you'd like to continue your walk then you could pick up the South Downs Way or the Monarch's Way which run past the hill.
 View Full Details>>

-|Parham House||2 miles (4 km)||Explore the parkland and gardens surrounding this Elizabethan House near Storrington.
+|Parham House||1 miles (1 km)||Explore the parkland and gardens surrounding this Elizabethan House near Storrington and Amberley.
 The gardens include a four-acre Walled Garden, herbaceous borders, a glasshouse, vegetable garden, orchard and a 1920s Wendy House.
 You can also enjoy a stroll in the extensive pleasure grounds which include a lake, a 19th century summer house, a maze, specimen trees and wild orchids.|

 Head into the 875 acre estate on the public footpath and you will find peaceful woodland and a deer park with a herd of 350 fallow deer.
 There is also an 18th century dovecote and ice house.

 Inside the house there is a Great Hall and Long Gallery with fine furniture and paintings.
 View Full Details>>

-|Queen Elizabeth Country Park||5 miles (8.5 km)||Explore 2000 acres of of open access woodland and downland in the South Downs on this circular walk or cycle in Hampshire.
+|Queen Elizabeth Country Park||5 miles (8.5 km)||Explore 2000 acres of open access woodland and downland in the South Downs on this circular walk or cycle in Hampshire.
+Queen Elizabeth Country Park is Hampshire's biggest country park with 20 miles of trails for walkers, cyclists & horse riders.
 Highlights in the park include Butser Hill - the highest point on the South Downs with views to the Isle of Wight.
-There is also a Visitors centre where you can sign up for a guided walk.|
+There is also a Visitors Centre where you can sign up for a guided walk.|

 The park is very popular with mountain bikers with several off road trails running through the park.
 See the video below for example of what you can expect.
 View Full Details>>

 |River Adur and Bramber Castle||4 miles (6 km)||Follow a waterside path along the River Adur to Bramber Castle on this walk in West Sussex.
 View Full Details>>|

-|Seven Sisters Country Park||3 miles (5.5 km)||Explore nearly 700 acres of parkland and coast on this delightful route through the South Downs.
+|Seven Sisters Country Park||3 miles (5.5 km)||Explore nearly 700 acres of parkland and coast on this delightful circular walk through the South Downs.
 The Country Park is named after the famous Seven Sisters chalk cliffs on the Sussex Heritage Coast.
 On the route you will enjoy fabulous views of the Cuckmere river before heading towards the beautiful coastline.|

-There are a number of footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
+There are a number of other footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
 Cycling is permitted on the valley floor and there is a concrete track which offers access to the beach.
 Mountain biking is also popular in Friston Forest so much of this area is great for cyclists as well as walkers.
 View Full Details>>

 |Slindon Estate||7 miles (10.5 km)||The Slindon Estate is a fantastic place for walkers and cyclists with miles of footpaths and bridleways to follow through the 1400 hectare estate.
 It is made up of a variety of habitats including woodland, downland, farmland, and parkland.
 All the while there are wonderful views over the Weald, the South Downs and the coast with the Isle of Wight beyond.|